jayunit100/enhancements/keps/sig-network/networkpolicy.md

 - *Performance*: They suffer from low performance due to the high number of pods created.
 Network policy tests can take 30 minutes or longer.
 - *Documentation and Community*: The overall situation for these tests is that they are underdocumented and poorly understood by the community, and its not clear how these tests are vetted when they are modified.

+### Related issues

-### Related issues:  TODO, find these and fill them out, most importantly the ingress update pod issue which demonstrates that we arent curating these tests as a community.
+TODO, find these and fill them out, most importantly the ingress update pod issue which demonstrates that we arent curating these tests as a community.

-== Consequences of this problem
+### Consequences of this problem

 The consequences of this problem is that